Xintong1122/geospatial_harvard/README.md

 ## Overview

-This project aims to visualize and analyze global tree cover gain from 2000 to 2020, providing insights into forest dynamics and their environmental impacts.
+Our project aims to visualize and analyze global tree cover gain from 2000 to 2020, providing insights into forest dynamics and their environmental impacts.
 The relationship between forest cover and the theme of "Create a Data Science Workflow in the Metaverse of DePin: Tokeneconomy and Geospatial Analysis for Social Good and Sustainability" is rooted in the intersection of environmental data, decentralized technologies, and sustainable development.

 The project leverages geospatial analysis to explore tree cover dynamics, which are directly relevant to sustainability goals.
 The integration of these insights into decentralized economies (DePin) and the metaverse creates opportunities for innovative solutions and broader public engagement in environmental conservation efforts.